Plus or Minus Thirty Seconds: Time & Watches

 This watch was a gift from my wife on our wedding day in 1998, and I wore it every day for years.
 It has a classic field watch design, basic black dial, 24 hour notations, luminous hands, and a stainless steel case that has taken its fair share of knocks.
 My Victorinox went with me to Iraq in 2003 and kept perfect time through the heat and dust.
 Nearly three decades later, it still runs.
 I wore it to dinner on our 27th wedding anniversary, a quiet nod to where we started and everything we’ve made it through since.
 It’s rugged, reliable, and still ticking after all these years.
 Kind of like the guy wearing it.

-Best I can tell, this model is no longer in production.
+This model is no longer in production.
 Victorinox Watches

 Apple Watch Series 6